MPTCP-FreeBSD/LLM-CCA/README.md

 3. **Data Collection & Result data**
    - This folder stores the data collected from experiments conducted with the L4S architecture and LLM-CCA, along with the corresponding visual representations.
 It contains experimental results, performance analysis charts, and related datasets that support ongoing research and data analysis.

+4. **Tutorial**
+   - This folder contains tutorials on how to replicate the experiment.